kmetcalf/maze4vim/README.md

 A simple vim navigation game designed to help with learning the basics of vim navigation.

 ## Installation
-Please fork the system from git-hub.
+Please clone the system from git-hub.

 ## Contributing
 PR's welcome!